 Weltenburg, the Asam Brothers, 1725-1728.
 The scale confessional booth beneath the pulpit at Weltenburg is not entirely for real.
 It has an actual size, of course, a priest and a congregant can both fit inside it like a large piece of furniture or a tiny hut.
 There are indications, however, that this real scale is not what the pulpit is for.
 The wooden columns flanking the central bay are a 2:1 enlargement of table legs.
 The scrollwork of the arch atop these legs is larger still, maybe a 3:1 or 4:1 study of decorative scrollwork at the base of a column, while the arch itself might be a portico to a vast scene beyond.
 The rocks to the left and right are a further complication.
 Magnified pebbles?
 Actual medium-sized boulders?
 Model mountains?
-SedImayer famously identified the "micromegalithic" ornament of the Rococo that represents vast scenes at a small scale, yet this does not go far enough.12 The confessional is not just a representation of a confessional but a real piece of furniture.
+SedImayer famously identified the "micromegalithic" ornament of the Rococo that represents vast scenes at a small scale, yet this does not go far enough.
+The confessional is not just a representation of a confessional but a real piece of furniture.
 The scalar shifts are not all in the direction of the vast rendered small.
-The confessional is a full-scale model, both plausible as a thing occupying the real space of the here and now, in addition to a representational device that constantly projects its possible appearance at other scales for other uses.
+The confessional is a full-scale model, both plausible as a thing occupying the real space of the here and now, in addition to a representational device that constantly projects its possible appearance at other scales for other uses.- the excuses of pictorial propriety to appear alongside others-they simply need to be converted to the right format and imaged together in a common setting.
+Architectural knowledge is a presentimental inventory served up from a cloud by an attendant named Siri, or some other vaporous sylph who works in near absolute mystery.
+We do not know where they are or how exactly they have decided to arrange the vast storehouses in which we wander and make our selections.
+Like the missing subject responsible for curating the storehouse from which Meisonnier's objects are drawn, they have left the scene, and we hear their voices only from a great distance.
+Architecture now, like the Rococo, is a sphere of total coherence that encloses without limit, a vast region "populated by things of which we have always been aware."
+Whether this condition will persist indefinitely is anybody's guess, but, from an interior vantage, it is only reasonable to plan on it lasting forever.